 About the Major

-American Studies offers a systematic understanding of the culture and society of the United States of America from a multidisciplinary perspective, while developing critical thinking and writing skills.
-Small, discussion-based classes allow students to learn multicultural diversity, to connect with their teachers, and tailor the curriculum to their goals and interests.
+With an American Studies major, you gain a systematic understanding of the culture and society of the United States of America from a multidisciplinary perspective, while developing critical thinking and writing skills.
+Small, discussion-based classes allow you to learn multicultural diversity, to connect with your teachers, and tailor the curriculum to your goals and interests.

 In addition to a solid foundation in American history, politics, culture and social relations, American Studies course will help you hone your research and reasoning skills.